asatrya/hadoop-workshop/05-spark/README.md

 ![Alt Image Text](./images/jupyter-create-notebook.png "Jupyter Create Notebook")

 You will be forwarded to an empty notebook with a first empty cell.
 Here you can enter your commands.
-In contrast to **Apache Zeppelin**, we don't have an active Spark Session at hand.
-We first have to create one.
+We first have to create Spark Session.
 Add the following code to the first cell

 ```
 import os
-# make sure pyspark tells workers to use python3 not 2 if both are installed
-#os.environ['PYSPARK_PYTHON'] = '/usr/bin/python3'

 import pyspark
+from pyspark.sql import SparkSession

 conf = pyspark.SparkConf()

-# point to mesos master or zookeeper entry (e.g., zk://10.10.10.10:2181/mesos)
-conf.setMaster("spark://spark-master:7077")

-# set other options as desired
-conf.set("spark.executor.memory", "8g")
-conf.set("spark.executor.cores", "1")
-conf.set("spark.core.connection.ack.wait.timeout", "1200")

-from pyspark.sql import SparkSession
 spark = SparkSession.builder.appName('abc').config(conf=conf).getOrCreate()
 sc = spark.sparkContext
 ```

-and execute it by entering **Shift** + **Enter**.
+and execute it by entering **Ctrl** + **Enter**.
 If you check the code you can see that we connect to the Spark Master and get a session on the "spark cluster", available through the `spark` variable.
 The Spark Context is available as variable `sc`.

 First execute `spark.version` in another shell to show the Spark version in place.
 And then excute a python command `print ("hello")` just to see that you are executing python.